Being the successor of one of the most successful, most reliable and insane value-for-money portable vaporizers of all time: the Arizer Solo…

-What I don't like about this temperature range is that sometimes I just like to vape at 338°F / 170°C when it's early on in the day…so I don't feel the effects of my herb super-hard.
-Also I like to go really high sometimes…becuase the higher you go with the temperature, the harder the bodily effects of your weed you will feel.
-This is really nice…sometimes (when you're at home and don't have anything active planned for the rest of the day).
+What I don't like about this temperature range is that sometimes I just like to vape at 338°F / 170°C when it's early on in the day, so I don't feel the effects of my herb super-hard.
+Also, I like to go really high sometimes, because the higher you go with the temperature, the harder the bodily effects of your herb you will feel.
+This is really nice, sometimes (when you're at home and don't have anything active planned for the rest of the day).

 Read the advanced cannabis vaping temperatures guide, to really dive deep into this topic.

-You select the temperature setting with the arrows on your unit and it will take 1-2 mins to heat up…which is average for a portable vaporizer.
+You select the temperature setting with the arrows on your unit and it will take 1-2 mins to heat up, which is quite long (in 2019).

 Reputation and Reliability (9)

-Even to this day the Solo is actually one of the most (in my opinion the most) reliable portable vaporizers you can get.
+Even to this day, the Arizer Solo is one of the most (in my opinion the most) reliable portable vaporizers you can get.

-Arizer has a stellar reputation…and about their customer service nothing can be spoken bad as far as I have researched (I never had to contact them, fortunately, which says more good things about the reliability of their products).
+Arizer has a stellar reputation, and about their customer service nothing can be spoken badly as far as I have researched (I never had to contact them, fortunately, which says more good things about the reliability of their products).

 What about the reliability?

 The Arizer Air is a great value for money for vaporizer overall It's not the absolute best in any category, however, it's a very balanced vaporizer it doesn't score badly on any category.

-Essentially I would advise the Air to anyone who’s looking for an extremely easy to use, foolproof vaporizer, which produces vapor of a great quality.
+Essentially I would advise the Arizer Air to anyone who’s looking for a cheap portable vaporizer that's:

 There are only two (2) types of users which I would really advise to get something different:

-- Vaping ninjas who need to practice their vaping maneuvers quick and dirty from the shadows…or often go on outdoor activities which tend to be on the rough side (although you could get a wooden stem for your Arizer Air, instead of the glass one).
+- Vaping ninjas who need to practice their vaping maneuvers quick and dirty from the shadows, or often go on outdoor activities with their vaporizer which tend to be on the rough side (although you could get a wooden stem for your Arizer Air, instead of the glass one).

 Anyone else can’t really go wrong with the Air!